brunocarmena57/ASP.NET-Learning-Pathway/Learning Resources/3. Routing/Readme.md

 <strong>WebRoot:</strong> the root directory of the web application, which is used to serve static files.

-Here are some questions that you could find helpful:
+Finally, here are some questions that you could find helpful:

 ### 1. What is Routing?